Datamuseum-DK/Q1-Emulator/docs/source/emulator/hooks.rst

 The z80 emulator currently used is written by Ivan Kosarev. https://github.com/kosarev/z80

-In addition to this a few python modules have been written to provide useful abstractions:
+In addition to this, a few python modules have been written to provide useful abstractions: